Lorca. The House of Bernarda Alba. La Poncia.

 The Alba household is made up entirely of women: Bernarda, her five daughters –Angustias, Magdalena, Amelia, Martirio, Adela–, Bernarda’s mother –María Josefa—and two servants, La Poncia and another called simply Criada (Maid).
 La Poncia plays a significant role as intermediary between Bernarda and her daughters and the main source of contact between the Alba family and the village where they live.

-She feels hard worked over the years she has served Bernarda, eating her mistress’s left overs, staying up at night whenever Bernarda was unwell, and spying on the neighbours for her (120).
+She feels hard worked over the years she has served Bernarda, eating her mistress’s left overs, staying up at night whenever Bernarda was unwell, and spying on the neighbours for her (Act I, 120).
 “One day,” she says to the Criada, “I’ll get fed up … and on that the day I’ll shut myself in a room with her and spit all over her for a whole year” (Act I, 121).
-She is clearly unhappy, even describing –towards the end of play– the Alba house as a “war-ridden,” which she would like to escape from (Act III, 189).
+She is clearly unhappy, even describing –towards the end of play– the Alba house as “war-ridden,” a place which she would like to escape from (Act III, 189).

 Why then does La Poncia remain?
 Very simply, she depends on Bernarda for her job and importantly her sons are employed by Bernarda to work on her estate (Act I, 120).
 She is reminded in no uncertain terms by Bernarda that they have no special relationship: “You serve me and I pay you.
 Nothing more” (Act I, 134).
 Later during an argument with La Poncia, Bernarda commands her to work and shut up.
 “That is the duty of all those who are paid” (Act II, 171).
 La Poncia’s “loyalty,” then, is based on need and not affection.